p4lang/behavioral-model/targets/README.md

 Github repository, or the one for `p4c`.

-## `simple_router`

-TBD - Give brief explanation of the differences between this target and `simple_switch`, and whether it is considered for historical interest only as of November 2018.

-## `l2_switch`
+## `simple_router` and `l2_switch`

-TBD - Give brief explanation of the differences between this target and `simple_switch`, and whether it is considered for historical interest only as of November 2018.
+These targets were introduced to illustrate how the bmv2 library can be leveraged to implement different architectures.
+They support much smaller sets of standard metadata, and `simple_router` does not have an egress control flow.
+There is no good reason to use these targets over `simple_switch` as of November 2018, and they cannot be used with P4_16 programs.